 Make a release approximately every three months.

 LDPL started as an indie project and, as such, we did commit some mistakes when releasing and versioning our releases.
-As you may see in the news page, we jumped from LDPL 1.1.0 to 1.1.2 to 2.0.4, from 3.0.0 to 3.0.3, etc. We also did not have a proper release schedule, so releases were released as soon as the came out of the oven, leaving our users with no time to prepare for the next update.
+As you may see in the news page, we jumped from LDPL 1.1.0 to 1.1.2 to 2.0.4, from 3.0.0 to 3.0.3, etc. We also did not have a proper release schedule, so releases were released as soon as they came out of the oven, leaving our users with no time to prepare for the next update.

-While we consider this may have been a necessary bad when the project was at its very early stages, now that it is mature and stable we have aknowledged these are not good practices, as the growth of the project it is not consistent, predictable nor transparent for our users.
+While we consider this may have been a necessary bad when the project was at its very early stages, now that it is mature and stable we have aknowledged these are not good practices, as the growth of the project it is not consistent, predictable nor transparent to our users.

 LDPL releases from LDPL 4.3 onwards implement semantic versioning: major.minor.patch.
 Major versions modify the language in a non-retrocompatible manner.
 Minor versions add features to the language in a retrocompatible way.
 Patch releases fix bugs found in already released versions.
 The initial release of a new LDPL version will be X.Y.0.
 In these cases, the patch number will be omitted (4.3 instead of 4.3.0).